 Note: If you want to have captions, just click the CC button after pressing play.

-If you want to go old school you may use the original YouTube video (watch from 2:09 to 6:15) and use the student’s worksheet available for download below.
+If you want to go old school and prefer to you pen & paper for your ESL grammar lesson, use the original YouTube video (watch from 2:09 to 6:15) and download the student’s worksheet available below.